jurumliyah/ChatApp/README.md

 Source Code is in folder [Chat](https://github.com/jurumliyah/ChatApp/Chat) in this [repository](https://github.com/jurumliyah/ChatApp).

 In order to run the server, open "ChatGUI.java" from package "pck".
-To run the program responsible for client, open "Main" from package "pck".
+To run the program responsible for client, open "Main.java" from package "pck".

 You can also download 2 executable files from the folder Executable, and directly start server, then client.
 _Code is not yet commented, so you may find it hard to navigate through it._